dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 For that reason, we must firstly ensure that we have appropriate data on our databases.
 Install the latest data dump file and seed data ZIP file.

 1. Download the latest `ees-mssql-data-<version>.zip` file and install it in your local databases.
-2. Download the latest `seed-data-files.zip` file and place in the [tests/robot-tests/tests/files](tests/robot-tests/tests/files).
-It will be automatically unpacked when running the tests.
+2. Download the latest `seed-data-files-<version>.zip` file and place in the [tests/robot-tests/tests/files](tests/robot-tests/tests/files) folder with the name `seed-data-files.zip` (i.e. without the `-<version>` part).
+It will be ignored from Git here, and will be automatically unpacked when running the tests to the [tests/robot-tests/tests/files/.unzipped-seed-data-files](tests/robot-tests/tests/files/.unzipped-seed-data-files) folder.
+   1. If the file is showing as an untracked file in Git, check the filename!

 ### Run the tests